Consumer Medicine Information

 If you take too much

 Immediately telephone your doctor or the Poisons Information Centre (telephone number 13 11 26), or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much FAMCICLOVIR GENERICHEALTH for cold sores.
 Show them your pack of tablets.
-Do this even if t
+Do this even if the

 re are no signs of discomfort or poisoning.
 Keep the telephone numbers for these places handy.